kim-uittenhove/Coregraph-Preprocessing-Feature-Extraction/README.md

 ## Acknowledgments
 We thank François Beaune (GitHub: @dictoon) for his valuable support in testing and debugging the data acquisition software, for coordinating with the WACOM development team, and for providing insightful feedback on potential algorithmic approaches.

+## Funding Sources
-We also thank the Swiss National Science Foundation (SNSF) for supporting this research through the Sinergia grant CRSII15_186239/1, awarded to principal investigators Daniela Jopp, Stefano Cavalli, Armin von Gunten, François Hermann, and Mike Martin.
+The Swiss National Science Foundation (SNSF) supported this research through the Sinergia grant CRSII15_186239/1, awarded to principal investigators Daniela Jopp, Stefano Cavalli, Armin von Gunten, François Hermann, and Mike Martin.
+The Faculty of Social and Political Sciences (SSP) at the University of Lausanne provided additional funding for acquisition of hardware and data collection.
+Lausanne University Hospital (CHUV), through the Department of Old Age Psychiatry (SUPAA), funded the development of the acquisition software and supported the completion phase of the project.